 When I’m traveling alone I cut back my alcohol consumption to 1 drink or nothing.
 When you travel alone, you really do need to make smart decisions and be aware of what’s happening around you.
 Drinking will of course impair your ability to do those things and puts you at more risk.

 6. Download Maps for Offline Use

-I rely heavily on my Google maps when I travel alone.
-They help me get around, use public transportation and feel safer when I’m in a taxi.
+I rely heavily on my Google Maps when I travel alone.
+They help me get around, use public transportation, and feel safer when I’m in a taxi.
 You don’t want to be in a situation where you really need your map to get home or find something and you can’t use it because you don’t have a connection.
-You can easily download offline maps and have that security of a map no matter what.
+Thankfully, you can easily download offline maps and have that security of a map no matter what.

 2. Make sure you’re connected to the Internet and signed in to Google Maps.

 3. Search for a place, like San Francisco.

 4. At the bottom, tap the name or address of the place.

 5. Click the 3 dots in the upper right of the screen.